Guides

 Is the blacksmith important?

-Public materials mention blacksmith-style settlement work, so it will likely matter for tools, weapons, or progression, but exact timing needs the live build.
+Blacksmith-style settlement work will likely matter for tools, weapons, or progression, but exact timing needs the live build.

 Should I build altars early?

 Build god-related structures when you understand their cost and benefit.
-Public materials tie gods to unique technologies and upgrades.
+Gods can affect technologies, upgrades, and offering routes.

 Do roads count as important buildings?